omandrea7/exhala/README.md

 # exhala

-web app that offers breathing techniques for wellbeing
+A web app designed to guide users through tailored breathing techniques for relaxation, focus, and energy.
+Accessible, user-friendly, and perfect for anyone looking to improve their well-being through mindful breathing.